20+ Corn Mazes & Pumpkin Patches Near Atlanta

 Fall weather means corn mazes and pumpkin patches!
 Try one of these family-friendly farms; they are also packed with animals, jumping pillows, hayrides, games and more.
 Prices typically range from $5-$25, depending on the activity.
 Check websites or call ahead before visiting.

-Due to precautions to prevent the spread of COVID-19, some farms may be offering different services or requiring face masks.
+Due to precautions to prevent the spread of COVID-19, some farms may be offering different services or requiring face masks or timed ticket entry.
 Some activities may be unavailable or canceled.
 Call or check websites before you go.

 Thousands of pumpkins to choose from, hayrides and country store.
 Dawsonville.
 Through Nov.
 10.

 Corn maze, Kid’s CORNer, hayride, kids’ mini maze, haunted forest, corn box and farm animals.
 Buford.
 Through Nov.
 22.

 Experience a quest through six acres of corn maze.
 Pumpkin train, hayride, apple cannon, duck races and farm slide.
 Pick-your-own pumpkins available.
 Alto.
 Through Nov.
 8.

 A 15-acre corn maze, pumpkin patch, goat walk attraction and hayride.
 Extra activities available for a separate charge.
 Dawsonville.
 Through Nov.
 15.